Head of School

 Bilingual Toddler Teacher

-Evelyn Martinez has been a valued member of the Spring Hill Toddler program faculty since 2010.
-She has an Associate of Arts degree, with an emphasis in child development, and an associate teacher certificate.
+Evelyn has an Associate of Arts degree, with an emphasis in Child Development, and an associate teacher certificate.
 Evelyn received Montessori training from master Montessori teacher and mentors.

 Evelyn and her husband, Jose, are parents to Alan, their beautiful son.